aokhrimenko/gpsd-simulator/README.md

 ```

 ## Usage
+Simply run the binary:
 ```shell
 gpsd-simulator
 ```
-- gpsd port - port for gpsd-simulator server
-- http port - port for the HTTP server of the UI
+It will start the gpsd server on port `2947` and the web interface on port `8881`.

 After running the application, open the browser and navigate to the `http://localhost:8881` to open the UI.
 Also, don't forget to point your application which is intended to work with gpsd to the `localhost:2947`.